Timothy-Cao/Timothy-Cao.github.io/pages/music.markdown

 I have written music on and off since elementary school.
 These projects can often take dozens of hours, and if progress slows down, they may never be touched again.

 ## <span style="color: #6666FF;">Dodoman's Theme</span>
-I wrote this piece in 2021, and written for a symphonic orchestra with a choir.
-This piece took me nearly a 30 hours of work.
+I wrote this piece in 2021 for a symphonic orchestra with a choir.
 The music takes light inspiration from Schubert Ständchen and Luigi's mansion.
+This piece took me nearly a 40 hours of work.

 <div class="iframe-wrapper">
   <iframe src="https://www.youtube.com/embed/8N39upFgpts" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

+Here are a sample some of my other compositions over the years.

 <select id="compositionSelect">
     <option value="">Select a Composition</option>